-- 9. Lower the vehicle to the ground by turning the jack handle counterclockwise. - 10.
+- 8. Lower the vehicle by turning the jack screw counterclockwise with the jack handle. - 9.
 Finish tightening the lug nuts.
 Push down on the wrench while at the end of the handle for increased leverage.
 Tighten the lug nuts in a star pattern until each nut has been tightened twice.
-The correct tightness of each lug nut is 110 ft/lb.
-(150 N⋅m).
-If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or at a service station. - 11.
-Stow the jack, tools and flat tire.
-Make sure the base of the jack faces the back of the vehicle before
+For the correct lug nut torque refer to Torque Specifications in this section.
+If in doubt about the correct tightness, have them checked with a torque wrench by you authorized dealer or service station. - 10.
+Lower the jack to its fully closed position. - 11.
+Place the deflated (flat) tire in the cargo area.
+Do not stow the deflated tire in the spare tire stowage location.
+Have the deflated (flat) tire repaired or replaced as soon as possible.

-- A loose tire or jack thrown forward in a collision or hard stop could endanger the occupants of the vehicle. - Always stow the jack parts and the spare tire in the places provided.
-Have the deflated (flat) tire repaired or replaced immediately.